-This weeks' Women Crush Wednesday is Nataly Elbaz Björklund, a sustainable fashion blogger and ethical living advocate I've been following for a long time, not only because of her style choices but also because her strong advocacy for greener and ethical living.
+This weeks' Women Crush Wednesday is Nataly Elbaz Björklund, a sustainable fashion blogger and ethical living advocate I've been following for a long time, not only because of her style choices but also because of her strong advocacy for greener and ethical living.

 Meet Nataly Elbaz Björklund

-Nataly Elbaz Björklund is the founder of Literally Nataly, a conscious lifestyle and ethical luxury blog that aims to create awareness about environmental and social justice issues, and introduce ethical, sustainable, eco-friendly, slow fashion & lifestyle brands.
+Nataly Elbaz Björklund is the founder of Literally Nataly, a conscious lifestyle and ethical luxury blog that aims to create awareness about environmental and social justice issues and to introduce ethical, sustainable, eco-friendly, slow fashion & lifestyle brands.
 She believes that everyone should be mindful of these issues as we only have one Earth and in order for Earth to be able to sustain life in the future we need to give back what we take.

 What do you spend your time doing?